-I spoke with Nick Reid, UK MD of Tube Mogul, the video ad-buying platform.
-He told me, ‘Although it's undeniable that video has benefited from more developed technologies and learned from some of display's growing pains, a large part of video's success in programmatic comes from a nuanced understanding of how automation can help brand marketers achieve their goals”.
-The important part of that is ‘brand’ marketers’.
+I spoke with Nick Reid, UK MD of Tube Mogul, the video ad-buying platform, who told me, "although it's undeniable that video has benefited from more developed technologies and learned from some of display's growing pains, a large part of video's success in programmatic comes from a nuanced understanding of how automation can help brand marketers achieve their goals."
+The important part of that is "brand" marketers.
 As the industry wrestles with the hoary old topic of whether RTB works for a branding campaign, that’s never been an issue with video.
-And, increasingly, with clever overlay technology such as that used by Coul, video can deliver direct response for advertisers as well.
+And increasingly, with clever overlay technology such as that used by Coull, video can deliver direct response for advertisers as well.
 Lesson learned.

-We also have to remember why video is naturally considered more 'premium' than display, both in terms of viewer experience as well as inventory.
+We also have to remember why video is naturally considered more "premium" than display, both in terms of viewer experience and inventory.
 Video ads use sight, sound and motion and are featured prominently in the same video player as the relevant content, rather than running passively on the side of the screen like display.
-Lesson learned
+Lesson learned.

 The other thing that video learned is that you need to get your own house in order, or at least make the first steps to doing so.
 Video across many publishers is difficult because of the technical challenges: different ad servers, different SDKs in place, but I think the industry is doing a lot of good work with standardising video trading using VPAID and VAST formats.
 I’m also a big fan of the way that Tube Mogul organised a group of fellow video ad tech vendors including BrightRoll, Innovid, LiveRail and SpotXchange to support OpenVV (or Open VideoView), a viewability solution for in-stream video ads.
 Trying to sort your problems before others impose a solution on you or things get so bad that some lose faith in your industry seems to be a great idea.
 Another lesson learned -- and another reason why I expect video ads to go from strength to strength.